 Best wedding photographer insurance for one-day events

-As for the insurance part?
 The answer depends on your situation.
-Are you planning on doing more work as a professional photographer or are you a hobbyist for now?
-Depending on your answer, it may be more affordable to purchase a year-long policy instead of multiple one-day policies.
-Let's take a look at both options so you can make an informed decision.
+Are you planning on doing more work as a professional photographer, or are you just a hobbyist for now?
+Depending on the answer, it may be more affordable to purchase a year-long policy instead of multiple one-day policies.
+Let's examine both options so you can make an informed decision.

 A year of general liability insurance for professional photographers

-If you're a professional photographer – that is to say, you are paid for your work on a somewhat regular basis – you should absolutely consider a general liability insurance policy if you haven’t already.
-It’s a basic business insurance policy that addresses a lot of your risks and can be invaluable in the event of an accident or lawsuit.
+If you're a professional photographer – meaning that you are paid for your work on a semi-regular basis – you should absolutely consider a general liability insurance policy.
+It’s a standard business insurance policy that addresses a lot of your risks and can be invaluable in the event of an accident or lawsuit.

-Because you work in a relatively low-risk field, general liability is usually pretty affordable – the median cost runs about $425 for a whole year of coverage (learn more about the cost of insurance on our page "How much does photography insurance cost?").
-By contrast, a one-day policy will cost you around $100 or more depending on:
+Because you work in a relatively low-risk field, general liability is usually quite affordable – the median cost runs about $259 for a whole year of coverage.
+By contrast, a one-day event policy will cost you around $180 or more depending on:

 - The venue

 If you photograph even one more wedding (or any other event) per year, you’ll save money on insurance that you’d most likely have to buy anyway.

 You may ask then: “Why get insurance if photography is a low-risk industry?”

 First, low-risk and no-risk are two very different things.
 Additionally, an accident or lawsuit could bankrupt your entire business if you don’t have an active policy.
 And lastly, it’s likely that the wedding venue requires it to help reduce their own liability.